 "The framers of the U.S. constitution have simply been too shrewd for us.
 The have outwitted us.
 They designed separate institutions that cannot be unified by mechanical linkages, frail bridges, tinkering.
 If we are to 'turn the Founders upside down' -- we must directly confront the constitutional structure they erected."
 (James McGregor Burns)

 What the reader will be viewing here are most commonly called annotations, as that word is used by lawyers to mean notes, summary, and commentary designed to explain or illustrate.
 I have taken the liberty of concentrating on what, in the widest sense, has possible implications for criminal justice, and in doing so, have probably erred on the side of taking some dicta (non-binding opinion) as precedent (binding opinion), especially where there are few facts to go on.
-I have also tried to emphasize how the Constitution outlines a structure for the governance of our nation.
+I have also tried to emphasize how the Constitution outlines a structure for governance by granting rule and regulation authority (police powers), and in this regard, I have come down in favor of precisely that kind of interpretation among all the debates about what the founding fathers intended.

 ARTICLE I: THE LEGISLATIVE BRANCH